cguttweb/nuxt-portfolio-blog/content/posts/starting-with-vue-3.md

 In most cases you will use Single File Components (SFCs) which are what is created when using the Vue-CLI to scaffold an app.

 ### Communicating Events

+### Forms and v-model

+TWo way data binding with `v-model` - set properties in data and then in HTML add `v-model="name"` or `v-model.number="rating"`

+number is a modifier to type check that the value is a number.
+The only form input bindings are `.lazy` and `.trim`.